fuchsia/gash/README.md

 ```

 ### Package
 Or you can describe it in the `gash` key of your package.
-(Note a
-hyphen here.)

 #### package.json:
 ```json